 6. Use a standalone DNS provider

 The most critical tool that should continue to function normally during a service outage is your DNS.
-In addition, cloud service providers typically provide good quality DNS services.
-However, you should be a little careful if you plan to use a DNS service provider that offers other services such as cloud services.
+In addition, cloud service providers typically provide good-quality DNS services.
+However, you should be a little careful if you plan to use a DNS service provider that offers other services, such as cloud services.

 7. Separate the internal and external domain name system

 The external domain name system provides customers with access to your company’s programs, products, and services.
-If you have designed a system that is supposed to provide two different types of services, you must use a precise management mechanism in connection with it.
-If the external DNS crashes, fix it if the DNS crashesInternal is more complicated.
+If you have designed a system that is intended to provide two distinct services, you must use a precise management mechanism for it.
+If the external DNS crashes, fix it.
+Internal is more complicated.

 8. Make a copy of the DNS, but place it on another company’s service infrastructure